Vitality Private Health Insurance Review: The Right Provider For You?

 What is and isn't covered?

-• Out-patient surgical procedures (full cover)
+• Out-patient surgical procedures: full cover

-• Home nursing following admission to hospital
+• Home nursing following hospital admission

 • Private ambulance costs